IgrisViOverlord-10/ec2-nginx-static-site/README.md

 # ☁️ Static Website Hosting using Amazon EC2, Nginx & Git

-## 📌 What I Built
+## 📌 Project Overview

 This project demonstrates static website hosting on an Ubuntu-based Amazon EC2 instance using Nginx as the web server.
-Unlike serverless hosting (like S3), this implementation provisions compute infrastructure and follows a version-controlled Git deployment workflow, representing a traditional single-tier web architecture.
+Unlike serverless hosting (such as S3), this implementation provisions compute infrastructure and follows a version-controlled Git deployment workflow, representing a traditional single-tier architecture.

 ---

 ## 🏗 Architecture Flow

-Client → Internet → Security Group → EC2 Instance → Nginx → index.html
+Client → Internet → Security Group → EC2 Instance → Nginx → `index.html`

 ---

 ## ⚙️ Implementation Summary

 ### Infrastructure Provisioning
 - Launched Ubuntu 22.04 EC2 instance (t2.micro)
 - Used default VPC with Internet Gateway
 - Configured Security Group for ports 22 and 80
 - Verified public IP accessibility

 ### Server Configuration
 - Connected via SSH
-- Updated package repository
+- Updated system packages
 - Installed Nginx and Git
 - Enabled and started Nginx using systemctl

 ### Deployment (Git-Based)
-- Created GitHub repository with index.html
+- Created GitHub repository with `index.html`
-- Cloned repository directly onto EC2
+- Cloned repository onto EC2 instance
 - Copied files to `/var/www/html`
 - Restarted Nginx service
 - Verified deployment using public IP

 ---

 ## 🔍 Alternative Methods Explored

-To compare different deployment approaches, I also tested:
+To compare different deployment approaches, the following methods were also tested:

 - **SCP** – Securely transfers files from local machine to EC2
 - **wget** – Downloads project files directly from a remote source
 - **nano** – Allows direct editing of files on the server

-Each method highlights trade-offs between speed, control, and maintainability compared to a Git-based workflow.
+These approaches highlight trade-offs between speed, control, and maintainability compared to a Git-based workflow.

 ---